Zaranj

-The Abresham border crossing is located to the west of Zaranj, on the Afghanistan–Iran border.
+Zaranj (Balochi, (Note: /bal/) Pashto (Note: /ps/); Dari (Note: /prs/): زرنج) is a city in southwestern Afghanistan, serving as the capital of Nimruz Province.
+It is within the jurisdiction of Zaranj District and has an estimated population of 72,272 people.
+Maulvi Salahuddin Mumtaz is the current mayor of the city.
+His predecessor was Maulvi Nooruddin Hamza.

+Zaranj is home to Nimruz University, which is located in the eastern part of the city.
+The new Zaranj Airport is about 20 km further to the east, next to the Delaram-Zaranj Highway.
+The city has a number of factories, bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or just relax.

+Zaranj is at an elevation of approximately 476 m above sea level and has a land area of 48 km2.
+The city is connected by highways with Ghurghuri and Lashkargah to the east, Farah to the north, and the Afghanistan–Iran border to the west.
+The Pul-i-Abresham border crossing is located in the western part of Zaranj.
 It is one of three important trade-routes that connect Central Asia, East Asia and South Asia with the Middle East.
-Zaranj Airport is located some 13 mi to the east of the city.
+It is also used by the Afghans in Iran to enter Afghanistan.

 The history of Zaranj dates back over 2,500 years and Ya'qub ibn al-Layth al-Saffar, founder of the Saffarid dynasty, was born in this old civilization.

 History

-Modern Zaranj bears the name of an ancient city whose name is also attested in Old Persian as Zranka.
+Modern Zaranj bears the name of an ancient city whose name is also attested in Old Persian as Zranka and Middle Persian as Zrang.
 In Greek, this word became Drangiana.
 Other historical names for Zaranj include Zirra, Zarangia, Zarani etc. Ultimately, the word Zaranj is derived from the ancient Old Persian word zaranka ("waterland").

 Achaemenid Zranka, the capital of Drangiana, was almost certainly located at Dahan-e Gholaman, southeast of Zabol in Iran.
 After the abandonment of that city, its name, Zarang or Zaranj in later Perso-Arabic orthography, was transferred to the subsequent administrative centers of the region, which itself came to be known as Sakastān, then Sijistan and finally Sistān.
 Medieval Zaranj is located at Nād-i `Alī, 4.4 km north of the modern city of Zaranj.
 According to the Arab geographers, prior to medieval Zaranj, the capital of Sistan was located at Ram Shahristan (Abar shariyar).
 Ram Shahristan had been supplied with water by a canal from the Helmand River, but its dam broke, the area was deprived of water, and the populace moved three days' march to found Zaranj.
 This Zaranj appears on the Peutinger Map of late Antiquity.